niklasp/ink-docs/versioned_docs/version-v6/basics/cross-contract-calling.md

 :::tip

-Because the `CallBuilder` requires only a contract's `AccountId` and message `selector`, we can call Solidity contracts compiled using the [Solang](https://github.com/hyperledger/solang) compiler and deployed to a chain that supports the `pallet-contracts`.
+Because the `CallBuilder` requires only a contract's `AccountId` and message `selector`, we can call Solidity contracts compiled using [Parity's revive compiler](https://github.com/paritytech/revive) compiler and deployed to a chain that supports the `pallet-revive`.

-See [here](https://github.com/xermicus/call_solidity) for an example of how to do that.
+TODO update link below to fitting example in the `ink-examples` repo See [here](https://github.com/xermicus/call_solidity) for an example of how to do that.

-The reverse, calls from Solidity to ink!, are **not** supported by Solang, but there are plans to implement this in the future.

 :::